AlessandroTelesca/softwaredesign_projekt/backend/README.md

 Python with Flask.
 Database with SQLite.

 app.py: Main Flask app.
-database.py: Concerning SQLite.
 geography.py: Map generation and handling.
+robot.py: Handles singular robots and their creation.